 Theming and Tokens

 Jetonomy uses a single set of CSS custom properties - the --jt-* token system - to control every colour, radius, and font across the community UI.
-All tokens are declared in one place, inherit from the active theme where possible, and can be overridden from multiple layers: the admin palette, the jetonomy_dynamic_css filter, or a child-theme stylesheet.
+All tokens are declared in one place, adopt the active theme's own brand colour automatically, and can be overridden from multiple layers: the admin accent/palette fields, the jetonomy_dynamic_css filter, or a child-theme stylesheet.
 This page explains the full layering chain.

 Source references: